SalaxDev/JStreamLoader/README.md

 To use JStreamLoader in your Java project, you can either download the `JStreamLoader.jar` file and include it in your project’s classpath, or include it via your preferred dependency management system like Maven or Gradle.

 ### Maven
-Add this dependency to your `pom.xml`:
+Step 1.
+Add the JitPack repository to your `pom.xml`:

 ```xml
 <repositories>